NaikSoftware/StompProtocolAndroid/README.md

 - Using the old JACK toolchain
   - If you have Java 8 compatiblity and Jack enabled, this library will work for you
 - Using the new Native Java 8 support
-  - As of this writing, you must be using Android Studio Canary to use this feature.
+  - As of this writing, you must be using Android Studio Beta to use this feature.
   - Has been tested in the following environments:
-    - Beta 2, Gradle plugin v3.0.0-beta2
-    - Beta 1, Gradle plugin v3.0.0-beta1
+    - Beta 1-9, Gradle plugin v3.0.0-beta(1-9)
-    - Canary 9, Gradle plugin v3.0.0-alpha9
-    - Canary 8, Gradle plugin v3.0.0-alpha8
+    - Canary 8-9, Gradle plugin v3.0.0-alpha(8-9)
   - It *should* work in all 3.0.0+ versions
   - You can find more info on the [Releases Page](https://github.com/forresthopkinsa/StompProtocolAndroid/releases)